cwru-robotics/swarm_robots/aion_robot/README.md

 Alternatively, if you'd like to wait a long time for the Jetson to build the Realsense code itself, you may run `docker-compose build`.
 You then don't have to run the above commands.
 You can also grab the

+# Running code
+To run, run `docker-compose up -d` from the `aion_robot` directory.
+Make sure that you [build your changes](#development-workflow) before doing so.
+Changed nodes will be automatically restarted.
+To stop, run `docker-compose down`.

 # Development workflow
 **You must add yourself to the Docker group or use sudo!**